 Before becoming Harris County Judge, Judge Hidalgo worked throughout Southeast Asia promoting government transparency and freedom of the press, and worked in Harris County as a medical interpreter while volunteering at the Texas Civil Rights Project.
 She was pursuing a joint MPP/JD at Harvard and NYU before leaving to run for office.

 As Harris County Judge, she has overseen the response to floods, fires, hurricanes, the Winter Storm and the COVID-19 pandemic.
 She has worked to reduce homelessness in Harris County by 20%, invest historic amounts into early childhood education, and make record investments in public safety.
 From doubling the budget for the Veterans’ Services Office, to instituting “Worst First” on flood recovery and more, Judge Hidalgo works every day to bring meaningful, positive change to Harris County.

 Judge Hidalgo has received numerous accolades for her leadership, including the prestigious John F. Kennedy New Frontier Award for her swift response to the COVID-19 pandemic, and the Jack Brooks Foundation Leadership Award for her work to protect voting rights and access to the ballot box.
 She has also been named to the TIME Magazine 100 Next list, as well as Forbes’ 30 Under 30 and Fortune’s 40 under 40.
-She was also named one of the Carnegie Foundation’s Great Immigrants.
+She was also named one of the Carnegie Corporation’s Great Immigrants.

 About the Harris County Judge